LSEG-API-Samples/Article.RDP.VSCode.ThunderClient/README.md

 [Visual Studio Code](https://code.visualstudio.com/) (or just VSCode) is a free source code editor developed and maintained by [Microsoft](https://github.com/Microsoft/vscode).
 This cross-platform editor took over developers' popularity based on its fast and lightweight, supports a variety of programming languages with IntelliSense (a feature that borrows from its sibling, Visual Studio IDE), and supports complete development operations like debugging, task running, and version control.

-VSCode also supports a lot of extensions that extend the editor features and development workflows such as code linters or testing tools such as [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), etc. The [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) is the lightweight Rest API Client Extension that allows developers to test HTTP request and view the response message with a clean and simple GUI interface in VSCode directly.
+VSCode also supports a lot of extensions that extend the editor features and development workflows such as code linters or testing tools such as [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client), etc. The [Thunder Client](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client) ([Official website](https://www.thunderclient.com/))  is the lightweight Rest API Client Extension that allows developers to test HTTP request and view the response message with a clean and simple GUI interface in VSCode directly.

-This article demonstrates how to use the Thunder Client extension in VSCode by using [Refinitiv Data Platform (RDP) APIs](https://developers.refinitiv.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) as an example HTTP REST API.
+This article demonstrates how to use the Thunder Client extension in VSCode by using [Delivery Platform (RDP) APIs](https://developers.lseg.com/en/api-catalog/refinitiv-data-platform/refinitiv-data-platform-apis) (previously known as Refinitiv Data Platform) as an example HTTP REST API.
 Developers who currently use VSCode to implement the RDP APIs application (with any languages) can use this extension to test the RDP APIs query, endpoint without switching to other tools like [Postman](https://www.postman.com/) or [cURL](https://curl.haxx.se/).

-Note: RDP APIs developers still need [RDP APIs Playground page](https://api.refinitiv.com) to get the APIs document and information.
+Note: RDP APIs developers still need [RDP APIs Playground page](https://apidocs.refinitiv.com/Apps/ApiDocs) to get the APIs document and information.

+**As Of January 2025**: [Thunder Client pricing plan has been updated](https://www.thunderclient.com/pricing).
+The free version is for non-commercial use only with [limitations](https://www.thunderclient.com/pricing#compare).

 ## <a id="prerequisite"></a>Prerequisite
 This demo project requires the following dependencies software.